AmanBP/zoom-ss-attendance/ReadMe.md

 ## To run:
 ```
 	-Download repo
-    -Install requirements from reequirements.txt
+	-Install requirements from requirements.txt
 	-(Optional)Set a default location in location.py
 	-(Required)Make sure folder specified exists
 	-(Required)Make sure image is in jpeg and is numbered like 1.jpeg 2.jpeg, etc
 	-Run the script
 ```